nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 - `list` followed by `delete 2` deletes the 2nd person in the address book.
 - `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.

+**Note**:
+- Images associated with the user are not deleted and remains in the OS file system.

 ### Matching properties and preferences: `match`

 Opens a new window and shows all sellers and buyers with matching property and preference.